-SECTION .0400 ‑ ACCREDITATION OF CRIMINAL JUSTICE SCHOOLS AND TRAINING COURSES
+SECTION .0400 ā ACCREDITATION OF CRIMINAL JUSTICE SCHOOLS AND TRAINING COURSES

-12 NCAC 09C .0401 ACCREDITATON OF CRIMINAL JUSTICE SCHOOLS
+12 NCAC 09C .0401 ACCREDITATION OF CRIMINAL JUSTICE SCHOOLS

-(a) Any school requesting accreditation or re-accreditation, pursuant to the Commission's authority to certify criminal justice training schools in G.S.
-17C-6, and which is in compliance with the requirements contained in Section .0200 of this Subchapter, shall submit a completed Form F-10(SA) Request for School Accreditation.
+(a) Any school applying for accreditation or re-accreditation, pursuant to G.S.
+17C-6 shall submit a completed Request for School Accreditation, Form F-10(SA).
 The Form F-10(SA) is available on the agency's website: http://www.ncdoj.gov/getdoc/9134b822-24a7-4d70-8a3b-b2bd807100c4/F-10(SA)-6-11.aspx.
 The F-10(SA) Request for School Accreditation shall contain the following:

 (1) The name of the requesting institution/agency;